SpongePowered/SpongeDocs/source/plugin/permissions.rst

 .. tip::

-    You might skip writing descriptions for some parent permission groups such as ``myPlugin.commands.teleport.worlds`` or ``myPlugin.commands`` as their meaning can be derived from the permission structure and the defined children alone.
+    You might skip writing descriptions for some parent permission groups such as ``myplugin.commands.teleport.worlds`` or ``myplugin.commands`` as their meaning can be derived from the permission structure and the defined children alone.

 Subject